 Business owners, managers, and HR professionals alike all have certain tasks to complete at the end of year.
 But aside from the normal tax and payroll to-do’s that usually take precedence, there are other things to consider as this rollercoaster year comes to a close.
 Anyone in charge of employee retention, customer engagement, or business success may find themselves reflecting on some slightly different questions this winter.
-For example, how can you reward employees for their hard work in 2020 without incurring extra spend or hosting a big holiday party?
-And what’s your COVID contingency plan heading into 2021?
+For example, how can you reward employees for their hard work during these times without incurring extra spend?
+And how can you better support your employees during the current financial climate?

-We’ve compiled this end-of-year checklist to ensure you have all your bases covered.
+We’ve compiled this end of year checklist to ensure you have all your bases covered to fill the new worker demands.
 By getting a plan in motion, you’ll be better equipped to head into the new year feeling organized and ready for success.

 Take stock of employee turnover

 Part of making sure you have a team of employees who are engaged and productive involves reviewing your employee turnover.
-Although 2020 provided many new reasons people might have left their jobs—including to care for sick family members or stay home with their children to provide virtual learning—it’s still important to review how many employees you lost this year and why.
+Although the pandemic provided many new reasons people might have left their jobs—like the booming gig economy allowing them to work remotely—it’s still important to review how many employees you lost this year and why.
 The data can help you determine what’s working within your organization and what isn’t.

 1. Calculate your turnover rates